 Unlike most of its peers from the financial industry, Mercury General was relatively resilient during the last financial crisis.
-Mercury General's earnings growth has been very inconsistent, however, and even 2020 was a strong year and expectations for 2021 are high, unforeseen events such as wildfires or earthquakes can always lead to volatility.
-Due to the undervaluation and strong forecasted returns, we rate Mercury General a buy at the current level.
+Mercury General's earnings growth has been very inconsistent, however, and even though 2020 was a strong year, 2021 looks like it will be a weaker year once again.
+Unforeseen catastrophes such as wildfires can impact results to a large degree.
+Due to unconvincing expected returns, we rate Mercury General a sell at the current level.